Geometry and analysis of contact instantons and entanglement of Legendrian links I: With nondegeneracy assumption: the lower bound of

+In this subsection, we assume that $(\lambda, (\psi(R),R))$ is nondegenerate in the sense of Definition \ref{defn:Reeb-transversal-pair}.
 We will prove the following lower bound adapting the argument used by Chekanov \cite{chekanov:dmj} in the context of Lagrangian Floer theory.
 (See \cite{fooo:polydisks} for the relevant energy estimates and the proof of lower bound.)
-The algebraic arguments leading to the lower bound is based on a purely algebraic homological machinery equally applies to the current context, as long as bubbling does not occur which is ensured by the inequality
+The algebraic arguments leading to the lower bound is based on a purely algebraic homological machinery equally applies to the current context, \emph{as long as bubbling does not occur} which is ensured by the inequality \be \CA(\gamma_-) = 0, \quad \CA(\gamma_+) < \|H\| < T_\lambda(M,R). \ee This is exactly the same argument as the one use in \cite{chekanov:dmj}.
+We refer readers to \cite{chekanov:dmj} or \cite{fooo:polydisks} for the relevant algebraic argument also.
+Therefore we will be brief in the details of the proof leaving full details of the construction of general contact instanton Legendrian Floer cohomology to \cite{oh:contacton-gluing,oh:perturbed-contacton-bdy}, \cite{oh-yso:spectral}.

-Therefore we will be brief in the details of the proof leaving full details for the relevant algebraic argument to \cite{chekanov:dmj} or \cite{fooo:polydisks}.
+Under the bound of $H$ given \eqref{eq:||H||} and $\phi_H^1(R) \cap R = \emptyset$, and together with a removal singularity theorem from \cite[Theorem 8.7]{oh:contacton}, no bubbling whatsoever will occur in our study of all relevant moduli spaces entering in the present paper.

 \begin{thm} Suppose $\psi$ is nondegenerate and let $H \mapsto \psi$ with $\|H\| < T_{\lambda}(M,R)$.
 Then